-An implementation shall choose a representation for all floating-point types except for universal_real that conforms either to IEEE Std 754-1985 or to IEEE Std 854-1987; in either case, a minimum representation size of 64 bits is required for this chosen representation.
+An implementation shall choose a representation for all floating-point types except for universal\real that conforms to IEEE Std 754-2019.
+A minimum representation size of 64 bits is required for this chosen representation.

-An implementation may restrict the bounds of the range constraint of floating-point types other than type universal_real.
+An implementation may restrict the bounds of the range constraint of floating-point types other than type universal\real.
 However, an implementation shall allow the declaration of any floating-point type whose range is wholly contained within the bounds allowed by the chosen representation.